floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/04-metrics.typ

 Several other publications used the metrics introduced by #cite_full(<jin_etal_2021>) in their research @wu_zhang_2022 @brito_etal_2021 @sellami_etal_2022 @nitin_etal_2022.

 Another approach to cohesion and coupling is that of #cite_full(<santos_silva_2022>) and #cite_full(<lourenco_silva_2023>), who defined cohesion as the percentage of entities accessed by a functionality.
-If all entities belonging to a microservice candidate are accessed each time a microservice candidate is accessed, the service is strongly cohesive.
+If all entities belonging to a microservice candidate are accessed each time a microservice candidate is accessed, the microservice is strongly cohesive.
 Coupling is defined as the percentage of the entities exposed by a microservice candidate that are accessed by other microservice candidates.

 #cite_full(<al_debagy_martinek_2020>) used the inverse of cohesion as a metric, named lack of cohesion (LCOM).
 Lack of cohesion is calculated by the number of times a microservice uses a method from another microservice, divided by the number of operations multiplied by the number of unique parameters.
-This metric quantifies how the operations in a service are related to each other in terms of functionality.
+This metric quantifies how the operations in a microservice are related to each other in terms of functionality.

 ==== Network overhead

-Microservices are distributed systems, and communication between services is done over a network.
+Microservices are distributed systems, and communication between microservices is done over a network.
 The network overhead is the extra cost of this communication, and many authors consider it an important metric to consider when designing a microservice architecture.

 #cite_full(<filippone_etal_2021>) and others @carvalho_etal_2020 @zhou_xiong_2022 calculated the value based using a heuristic function that uses the size of primitive types of method call arguments to predict the total network overhead of a microservice decomposition.
-#cite_full(<carvalho_etal_2020>) also included the protocol overhead in the calculation, which is the cost of the communication protocol used to send messages between services (for example, TCP headers, HTTP headers, etc.).
+#cite_full(<carvalho_etal_2020>) also included the protocol overhead in the calculation, which is the cost of the communication protocol used to send messages between microservices (for example, TCP headers, HTTP headers, etc.).

 #cite_full(<quattrocchi_etal_2024>) measured network overhead as part of their operational cost metric.
 The metric also includes data management costs (CPU and memory).